jerilei714/Phase2/README.md

 to this after.

 ----------------- How to Use ------------------
 1. Download the Phase2 folder on this repository.
+(Another option is to clone this repository.)
 2. Then, open MongoDB compass.
 3. You should see "New Connection", and in the URI textbox below, paste this: mongodb+srv://masterUser122:Y6SDtkXn09rMDZTO@cluster0.req0igx.mongodb.net/
 4. Click connect, and you should be able to see a schema called "lab_reserve", click on that.